L-Shaped Standing Desk Reviews Round-up

 Desktops are fabricated from 5’ x 8’ sheets of MDF lumber so the largest desk or table top you’ll generally see offered for sale will be no bigger than 48” x 96”.
 This isn’t big enough to make a single-piece L-shaped table, though it is large enough for the aforementioned corner desks.
 As stated earlier, a true L-desk is going to be comprised of two work surfaces, usually rectangular and mounted perpendicular to one another.
 In iMovR’s case the side surface can be either rectangular or “peninsula style,” i.e. ending in a semicircle.

 How the two desktops come together is something users will want to keep in mind.
 If you’ve worked at an L-desk before, you probably noticed that there’s often times a groove in the work surface where the two desktops meet.
-This can be pronounced or it can be subtle, but there’s always going to be some sort of groove where the two desktop surfaces come together.
+This can be pronounced or it can be subtle, but there’s always going to be some sort of groove and/or grain switching where the two desktop surfaces come together.

-With one exception (which we’re going to get to shortly), building an L-desk is quite an elaborate affair.
+With one exception (which we’re going to get to shortly), building a height-adjustable L-desk is quite an elaborate affair.
 You might think it’s just 50% more work than building a regular two-legged standing desk—the proverbial “IKEA kit”—but it’s actually far more complicated.
 Complicated enough that corporate buyers ordinarily contract out L-desk assembly to pricey professional installers.
 There are two things that make it an arduous task to assemble a sit-stand L-desk.